 - Improve and extend seating for spectators, main arena, by installing two additional small metal "grandstands" around the northern section of the arena, utilising existing natural shade advantages.
-Install shade cover where required. - o Install seating on the foot-slope above the dog ring. - o Investigate the provision of two car parking spaces for the disabled, immediately south of the Showground Lane entry within reserve.
-An existing disabled park near library is acknowledged. - O Construct a path which links pedestrian visitors from the town to the main items of infrastructure in conjunction with the Nabiac Street and Showground Lane vicinities
+Install shade cover where required. - Install seating on the foot-slope above the dog ring. - Add two car parking spaces for the disabled, immediately south of the Showground Lane entry within reserve.
+An existing disabled park near library is acknowledged. - Construct a path which links pedestrian visitors from the town to the main items of infrastructure in conjunction with the Nabiac Street and Showground Lane vicinities